'I want to show people there is hope': Carr shares journey of addiction in upcoming book

 “The Prodigal Son: The Addict” is due to be available soon on Amazon.

-Carr is currently seeking recommendations on locations and/or venues to come and have a meet and greet and book signing.
+Carr is currently seeking recommendations on locations and/or venues to hold a meet and greet and book signing.
 If interested, please email: theprodigalsontheaddict@gmail.com.

 For more information and updates about the book, visit facebook.com/theprodigalsontheaddict.